 Her cover-story for Smithsonian magazine was chosen by Nathalie Angier for inclusion in BEST AMERICAN SCIENCE WRITING 2009 (HarperCollins) and her article about a Salt Lake City entrepreneur won the 2010 American Society of Journalists and Authors Award (ASJA) for Best Narrative Non-fiction (lifestyle category).

 Jennifer Margulis has a B.A. from Cornell University, a Master’s from the University of California at Berkeley, and a Ph.D. from Emory University.

 She was awarded a highly competitive and prestigious Fulbright fellowship in 2006 and taught American literature at the University of Abdou Moumouni in Niamey, Niger (West Africa) for the 2006-2007 academic year.

-A Boston native, Margulis lives in southern Oregon (just 15 miles from the border with northern California).
+A Boston native, Margulis lives in southern Oregon.